Cultural Heritage Archive

 Examples of pieces in our permanent collection:

 Funding for the Cultural Heritage Archive has been provided by:

 Rick & Susan Humphreys, in memory of GRC Stuart

 The Gwathmey Memorial Trust

-William King Museum Library
+William King Museum of Art Library

 Serving the entire Southwest Virginia region as well as Northeast Tennessee, Western North Carolina and South Eastern Kentucky, William King’s Library is the only one west of Roanoke whose primary objective is arts and culture education.
 As such, it is the Museum’s mission to bolster the region– whose roots have long been planted in the cultural arts– with awareness and respect.

 cultural heritage, exhibition history, curatorial records, and general arts based collections of books.
 Because the books cover such a large range of time and culture, a project that is currently underway will soon allow visitors to browse the library electronically.

 The Print Archive is one of the most recent additions to the Library.
 Upon completion, visitors will be able to access all print materials affiliated with the Museum, including gallery guides, newsletters, education materials, special events, and much more.

 Ultimately, the Library will provide a dedicated environment of arts based literature focusing on both the immediate region and across the world.
 The Library space is technologically equipped for projection purposes and the physical space is available upon request to host classes, discussions or lectures.